bear-metal-apps/beariscope/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Track a general task or work item
+about: Track a task or item in the project
-title: "[Task]: "
+title: ""
 labels: task
 assignees: ''
 ---

-## Task Description
+## Description

 Describe the task that needs to be completed.